 When You Should Get Your Pet Spayed or Neutered

 Typically, puppies are spayed or neutered between six and nine months of age.
-Kittens are usually spayed or neutered at an earlier age, beginning at eight weeks.
+Kittens should be spayed or neutered at 5 to 6 months of age.
 Many shelters will spay or neuter an animal as soon as he or she is admitted to the shelter and make spay and neuter surgery mandatory for any new adoptions.
 While it is typical to have your pet spayed or neutered at a young age, there really is no age limit to the surgery.
 As the pet ages though, complications may increase with the surgery.
 If your pet is in good health, this is a safe, simple, and incredibly effective surgery.

 The veterinarian team at Henderson Animal Hospital cares about keeping pets healthy, and cares about keeping the pet population in control.
 We will gladly help answer any questions you may have regarding spay and neuter procedures.
 We are conveniently located at 1434 Henderson Highway, Winnipeg, MB R2G-1N4.
 To schedule an appointment for your pet's spay or neuter surgery call us today at (204) 339-9295.